 I just had an aneurysm, what do I do now?

 Having an aneurysm can be close encounter with death.
 After surviving such an affliction, the uncertainties of what could have happened can have you considering life insurance for the very first time.
 Purchasing life insurance after an aneurysm is a responsible and smart choice.
 Nevertheless, it might not be the best time to apply as you’re now considered a high risk.
 However, waiting to apply is not a good option- after all, you need to have life insurance coverage now!

-Just how do I know life insurance company to insure with?
+how do I know which life insurance company to insure with?

 Applying for a life insurance plan could be somewhat of an ordeal.
 There are several choices out there, but which one is right for you?
 Your situation is quite exceptional.

 Who will get you the best rate when you’ve had an aneurysm?
 For example, will Protective or some other company like ANICO, Globe Life, or Midland National get you the best deal?
 If you want to make sure you’re getting the best life insurance policy available, here’s what you need to do…

 You’ll see our instant life insurance calculator where you will compare rates from dozens of the top companies.